Taherpatrawala/google-reviews-extracter/readme.md

 ## Frontend (React + TypeScript) Setup

-I noticed that foundr.ai uses Neo Brutalism UI style, which just happens to be my new favourite UI design as well, so I thought to make this project’s UI using a similar style.

 Open a **new terminal** and follow the steps below:

 1. **Navigate to the frontend directory:**